Thailand

 Southern (East Coast)

-Scattered to fairly widespread rain with heavy rainfall in some areas almost the week.
-Flooding occurred in Yala province on 4 Oct.
+Isolated to scattered rain except for fairly widespread rain during 19-21 May with heavy rainfall in some areas almost the week.
+Gusty wind was reported in Phatthalung province on 18 May.

 Southern (West Coast)